Phone Interview Tips

 - Be prepared – It’s the Boy Scout motto and it will also help you succeed on a phone interview.
-Make sure you don’t smoke, chew gum, eat, or drink during the interview.
+Make sure you don't smoke, chew gum, eat, or drink during the interview.
 Keep a glass of water handy, in case you need to wet your mouth.
-And smile.
-Smiling will project a positive image to the listener and will change the tone of your voice.
 You should also change your voicemail greeting in preparation for a job interview.
 On the off chance that you miss your interviewer’s call, you don’t want them to hear the goofy family greeting you recorded last summer.

 - NEVER answer call waiting – A phone interview should take no more than 30-40 minutes.
 No other calls are as important during this time.
 If possible, disable call waiting.
 If not, DO NOT answer any other calls that come in during the interview.
 “When you hop off the phone to grab another call, you're basically telling the interviewer that their call isn't that important to you,” says JobInterviewWisdom.com.

 - Give concise answers – In a phone interview, it’s best to stick to the point.
 One-Stop-Career-Center.com suggests giving “short, clear answers to questions.
 Keep your answers to about 90 seconds each.
 This is easier with practice and emphasizes the importance of early preparation.
 Go ahead, time yourself in practice!”